ipdor/StudyAtCoursera/Web Design for Everybody: Basics of Web Development & Coding Specialization/Advanced Styling with Responsive Design/Week1/Week1.md

 ![](https://raw.githubusercontent.com/ipdor/Pictures/master/img/20240709220201.png)

 There are three types of responsive options:
-* Responsive web design use the same html file and the same URL.
+* Responsive web design use the same source code and the same URL.
-* Adaptive design returns different files to different clients.
+* Adaptive design returns different files to different clients.(If server detected wrong client, it returns a wrong code)
-* Separate mobile site (with prefix `.m`) using separate page URL to indicate mobile or desktop.
+* Separate mobile site (with prefix `.m`) using separate page URL to indicate mobile or desktop. (¶ÀÁ¢µÄÒÆ¶¯°æÍøÕ¾)

 ![](https://raw.githubusercontent.com/ipdor/Pictures/master/img/20240709220624.png)